maudnals/articles/cookies/article.md

 ## To explore it all:
 Disable content tracking https://support.mozilla.org/en-US/kb/content-blocking
 Disambiguate:
-host vs url (in the cookies API) vs origin vs domain
+host vs url (in the cookies API request) vs origin (in dev tools) vs domain (in cookies API response)

 ## Why am I reading this?